Exercises#

 The pattern of

-is sometimes called a filter.
+select_by_valueis sometimes called a filter.

-Be sure to solve it by building a new list with just the selected items, and not by removing elements fromli
+Be sure to solve it by building a new list with just the selected items, and not by removing elements fromli.
+You need to put together a couple patterns you know (filtering a collection, using adict) to solve a new problem.
+Computational problem solving often involves combining and customizing familiar patterns into novel forms.

 def select_by_value(min_val: int, li: list[str], values: dict[str, int]) -> list[str]: